codahale/lockstitch/design.md

   return state
 ```

-`Init` uses HMAC-SHA-256 to derive an initial state value from a constant 256-bit key and the
+`Init` uses HMAC-SHA-256 to extract an initial state value from a constant 256-bit key and the
 domain separation string.

 **IMPORTANT:** The `Init` operation is only performed once, when a protocol is initialized.